Employee Notices

 • The Family Educational Right and Privacy Act of 1974 (FERPA), as amended, sets forth requirements regarding the privacy of student records.

-• Equal Employment Opportunity (UVU Policy 165) provides information about nondiscrimination in employment.
+• Policy 165 Discrimination and Harassment provides information about nondiscrimination in employment.

 • Conflict of Interest provides information regarding the obligations of employees under the Utah Public Officers and Employees Ethics Act and UVU policy pertaining to conflict of interest.

-• The HIPAA Privacy Rule gives individuals a fundamental right to be informed of the privacy practices of their health plans and of most of their health care providers, as well as to be informed of their privacy rights with respect to their personal health information.
+• The Health Insurance Portability and Accountability Act of 1996 (HIPAA) gives individuals a fundamental right to be informed of the privacy practices of their health plans and of most of their health care providers, as well as to be informed of their privacy rights with respect to their personal health information.

-• COBRA Notice explains continuation of coverage, when it may become available to you and your family, and what you need to do to protect your right to receive it.
+• Continuation of Health Coverage (COBRA) explains continuation of coverage, when it may become available to you and your family, and what you need to do to protect your right to receive it.

 • Medicare Part D Notice provides basic information about your current prescription drug coverage with Utah Valley University and your options under Medicare's prescription drug coverage.

-• Notice of Women's Health and Cancer Rights Act provides protection for individuals who elect breast reconstruction after a mastectomy.
+• Women's Health and Cancer Rights Act (WHCRA) provides protection for individuals who elect breast reconstruction after a mastectomy.

-• Newborn's and Mother's Disclosure Notice includes important protections for mothers and their newborn children with regard to the length of the hospital stay following childbirth.
+• Newborns' and Mothers' Health Protection Act (NMHPA)includes important protections for mothers and their newborn children with regard to the length of the hospital stay following childbirth.

 • Premium Assistance regarding Medicaid and the Children's Health Insurance Program (CHIP).

-Notices Required to be Posted in HR and on the Web
+Notices Required to be Posted in People & Culture and on the Web